 If I’m teaching English, I’ll also ask pupils to write down any new words in a vocabulary book and then set them a spelling test every few weeks.
 Any words they can spell and define properly can be ticked off the list, and any pages that only contain ticked-off words can be ticked off, too.
 I’ll also try to get them used to using the words themselves by asking them to tell me a story using all the words in their spelling test.
 That can sometimes be a challenge, but it’s a good test of the imagination, and it gives them the confidence to use the words properly in their own work.

 I’m generally very patient, so it doesn’t matter where we start from or how slowly we go, as long as we’re making progress.
 I also like my lessons to be enjoyable, which might mean ‘colouring outside the lines’ by having a discussion of Cantor’s Inn during a Maths lesson or playing an Alanis Morissette song during an English lesson to illustrate what irony is – or isn’t!
 Whatever works…

 If you’re a parent or student and would like to have a chat about booking an initial lesson or a residential assignment, please get in touch.
-I teach either at my place in Putney or online (using Skype and an electronic whiteboard), and I charge £65 an hour.
+I teach either at your home if you live locally or online (using Skype and an electronic whiteboard).

 References available on request.

 - Year 5: Fulham Prep School, Kensington Prep School